 Then another disappointment came in the desserts.
 Again, I believe this is because of the unlimited dessert offerings at Fogo (that is included in the dinner price).
 Dessert at Pampa?
 Not included in the all-you-can-eat dinner price.
 Still we wanted to go full circle so we ordered the Papaya & Cassis Liqueur which is fresh papaya blended with French Vanilla Ice Cream topped with dijon creme de cassis liqueur. ($12)

 Papaya & Cassis Liqueur at Pampa Brazilian Steakhouse.

 It was very pretty and tasted fantastic – and I’m usually not a dessert fan!

-Overall, we likely won’t be coming back to Pampa though if we ever return to Vegas – we’re definitely going back to Fogo – lol.
-I think if you’ve never been to a Brazilian Steakhouse before, then Pampa will probably knock your socks off.
+Overall, we likely won’t be coming back to Pampa due to the price points and hit-or-miss service, though if we ever return to Vegas – we’re definitely going back to Fogo – lol.
+I think if you’ve never been to a Brazilian Steakhouse before, then Pampa will probably knock your socks off!
 It’s a great concept and again, who isn’t attracted to the idea of all-you-can-eat meat?
+Come hungry and leave very full and happy.
 But when we’ve had it elsewhere – and the service was so much better – it’s hard to be excited about Pampa.
 It was just okay.
-If you’ve never been to a Brazilian Steakhouse – by all means – start with Pampa since it’s right here – but hopefully you’ll try others elsewhere because I don’t think Pampa quite compares.
+If you’ve never been to a Brazilian Steakhouse – by all means – start with Pampa since it’s right here – it’s definitely a unique/novelty that you won’t find anywhere else in Edmonton – but hopefully you’ll try others elsewhere because I don’t think Pampa quite compares (yet?)